ansible-community/community-website/posts/archive/getting-started-workflow-job-templates.md

 [**![Getting-Started-Tower-Workflows-9](/images/posts/archive/Getting-Started-Tower-Workflows-9.jpg)

-As mentioned in the previous section, you can make your Ansible workflow as simple\...
+As mentioned in the previous section, you can make your Ansible workflow as simple...

 ![Getting-Started-Tower-Workflows-4](/images/posts/archive/Getting-Started-Tower-Workflows-4.jpg)

-\...or complex as you need to!
+...or complex as you need to!

 ![Getting-Started-Tower-Workflows-12](/images/posts/archive/Getting-Started-Tower-Workflows-12.jpg)